Zion I: Career

 Originally formed as a group, Zion I released the debut studio album, Mind over Matter, in 2000.
 It was nominated for "Independent Album of the Year" by The Source.
 Deep Water Slang V2.0 was released in 2003.

 In 2005, Zion I released True & Livin'.
 It featured guest appearances from Gift of Gab, Talib Kweli, and Aesop Rock.

 Heroes in the City of Dope, the first collaborative album with The Grouch, was released in 2006.
 In 2009, Zion I released The Takeover.

 In 2010, Zion I released Atomic Clock.
 Heroes in the Healing of the Nation, the second collaborative studio album with The Grouch, was released in 2011.
 In 2012, Zion I released Shadowboxing, which was included on SF Weekly's "10 Best Bay Area Hip-Hop Records of 2012" list.

 In 2015, Amp Live left the group, and Zion I became Baba Zumbi's one-man project.

 In 2016, Zion I released The Labyrinth, their first studio album not to include Amp Live.

+Death of Stephen “Baba Zumbi” Gaines

+On August 12, 2021, Gaines checked himself into the Alta Bates Summit Medical Center for a mental health examination.
+He had reportedly also contracted COVID-19 roughly three weeks prior.

-On August 13, 2021, Zumbi died at the age of 49 of unknown causes after being hospitalized with COVID-19.
-On August 20, 2021, the Gaines family announced that they hired attorneys to investigate what they believed was a suspicious death at Alta Bates Summit Medical Center.
+On August 13, 2021, he died of initially unknown causes at the age of 48.

+On August 20, 2021, the Gaines family announced that they hired attorneys to investigate what they believed was a suspicious death.

+In May 2022, the Alameda County Coroner’s Bureau finalized a report detailing Gaines's death.
+According to officers and hospital staff, Gaines experienced a panic attack which involved him chasing hospital staff for fifteen minutes and putting a security officer in a "choke hold."
+The report stated that Gaines died after being held down by three hospital security guards and handcuffed by officers from the Berkeley Police Department while unconscious.